API & IntegrationGoogle ShoppingAPIData Extraction

 Google Shopping aggregates prices from thousands of sellers, making it a goldmine for competitive intelligence.
-This tutorial shows you how to extract that data programmatically using a REST API.
+This guide shows you how to pull that data programmatically with a Google Shopping API, and how it differs from Google's own Content API.

 Skip the scraping stack.
-Our Google Shopping Scraper API returns live prices, every seller offer, EAN→Google SKU matches, product variants and reviews from 40+ countries in one JSON call — no proxies, parsers or browser farms to maintain.
+Our Google Shopping Scraper API returns live prices, every seller offer, EAN to Google SKU matches, product variants and reviews from 40+ countries in one JSON call, with no proxies, parsers or browser farms to maintain.

 Why Google Shopping data matters